 Arts & Historic District Community Dialogue & Plan

 The Arts & Historic District Dialogue is a community initiative coordinated by the City Center Partnership to assess how we might proactively cultivate our Arts & Historic District into an authentic and sustainable top five arts and cultural district in the Upper Midwest.
-Public engagement is slated to begin in early 2016.

 Minnesota Valley Passenger Rail Line